JimZhang37/cloud-developer-project-3-microservice/README.md

 When Gabe is showing how to run all integration tests at once in Postman, and says "we can choose our environment", he is selecting the "udacity-c2-basic-server" folder.

+## Run Docker
+you need to specify environment variables in docker run when you want to run a single docker image for backend.
+If you use docker composer, the environment variables are specified in the yml file.
 ## Features

 ### To do: